 - Sustrans has over 1000 automatic counters on offroad paths in the UK, including several in Edinburgh area.
 Sustrans publishes national annual reports [e.g. The Real Cycling Revolution, 2012 (pdf 2.3MB).
 News release] based on data from the counters and other research methods.
 Data from local counters should be available from council cycling officers, who receive it from Sustrans.

-- For years Spokes has been pressing Edinburgh Council for a European-style Public Bike Counter [picture], ideally on Middle Meadow Walk – for its promotional value as much as for the actual data!
-It may at long last happen in 2013-14, as part of a wider counter project in several parts of Scotland, coordinated by Sustrans.
+- For years Spokes pressed Edinburgh Council for a European-style Public Bike Counter [picture], ideally on Middle Meadow Walk – for its promotional value as much as for the actual data!
+At long last it happened in 2014 – as part of a wider counter project in several parts of Scotland, coordinated by Sustrans.

 Data from Spokes main cycle and traffic counts

 Note – if the Excel files below do not open directly, save them to your PC and try opening them from there.